 Often the solution to children's heart defects are simple surgical corrections with very high success rates, but the financial burden is too much for rural Vietnamese families to bear.
 MEDRIX sponsors heart surgeries in entirety or supplements what families can't afford, as well as providing additional resources on an "as-needed" basis such as food, transportation, and lodging in Hue.
 Most children's heart defects are corrected with one surgery, and typical recovery time is just three weeks.

 Heart surgery not only allows kids born with heart defects to be kids again; it enables them to succeed later in life by giving them the chance to attend or finish school.
 Healthy hearts allow them to learn and grow alongside other children and give them the opportunity to thrive and give back to their communities in Vietnam.
-To date, MEDRIX has sponsored 47 life-changing heart surgeries, changing the face of health and hope in Vietnam for generations to come.
+To date MEDRIX, in partnerships such as yours has sponsored 118 heart surgeries, changing the face of health and hope in Vietnam for generations to come.

 This project has provided additional documentation in a PDF file (projdoc.pdf).